cmarkymark/cmarkymark.github.io/CV.md

 Espinosa, S., Fondevila, G, **Marks, C.**, Exploiring the Motivations for Non-Compliance Behaviors among Young Cannabis Users in Mexico, Under Production for Submission in the Spring of 2020

+**Marks, C**, Johnson, D., Carrasco, G., Carrasco-Hernandez, R., Ciccarone, D., Strathdee, S., Smith, D., Borquez, A., A Call Cross-Disciplinary Call to Action: Early Detection of Drug-Use Associated Public-Health Outbreaks in the United States.
+For Submission to The International Society for the Study of Drug Policy Conference 2020 in Aguascalientes, Mexico

 ## Conference Procedings

 **Marks, C**, Johnson, D., Carrasco, G., Carrasco-Hernandez, R., Ciccarone, D., Strathdee, S., Smith, D., Borquez, A., Methodological approaches for the prediction or early detection of drug-use associated public-health outbreaks in the United States: a narrative review.
 For Submission to The International Society for the Study of Drug Policy Conference 2020 in Aguascalientes, Mexico